Amy Williamson, Chair

 Associate Professor (2001)

-Professor, Director for Study Abroad program (2002)
+Professor, Director of the McMillan Center for Education Abroad (2002)

-- to acquaint non-language majors with a culture, language and literature other than their own;
+- To acquaint non-language majors with a culture, language and literature other than their own;

-- to provide language majors with the skills and knowledge necessary for effective communication in another language;
+- To provide language majors with the skills and knowledge necessary for effective communication in another language;

 Those who continue in the same language they studied in high school should consult with the instructor in that language before registration in order to determine their placement.
 In general, one year of high school work is considered equivalent to one semester of university work.